 - Place the watermelon chunks and sugar in the bowl of an 8-cup or larger food processor or in the pitcher of a blender.
 Pulse until just combined and then add the lemon juice.
 Process the mixture in 5-second burts until smooth.

 - Pour the mixture into a 13x9-inch/33x23 cm baking dish and freeze for 2 hours, or until icy around the edges.

 - Remove the pan from the freezer and scrape the icy edges to the center of the pan with a fork.
 When the mixture resembles slushy ice, return it to the freezer and freeze for 2 more hours.

-- Scrape the granita again with a fork into fluffy ice crystals.
-If the granita is still slushly, freeze again for 1 hour and rescape.
+Scrape the granita again with a fork into fluffy ice crystals.
+If the granita is still slushy, freeze again for 1 hour and rescrape.

 - Divide the granita evenly between six 6-ounce glasses.
 Sprinkle with Hawaiian black lava salt to taste and garnish with a mint leave, if using, immediately before serving.